-This post was contributed by guest blogger Søren Hough, the Head Science Writer at Desktop Genetics.One of the most important steps in the CRISPR experimental process is validating edits.
+This post was contributed by guest blogger Søren Hough, a Biochemistry PhD candidate at the University of Cambridge.One of the most important steps in the CRISPR experimental process is validating edits.
 Regardless of which CRISPR genome editing system you use, there remains a chance that the observed phenotype was caused by an off-target mutation and not an edit in the target gene.

 The validation process, also known as CRISPR genotyping, is critical to demonstrating causal relationships between genotype and assayed phenotype.
 Verifying these connections can help alleviate the reproducibility crisis in biology.
 It is key to address these concerns as CRISPR use grows across the life sciences and to establish standardized validation techniques for academia, industry, and especially the clinic.

 As discussed in CRISPR 101: Validating Your Genome Edit, there are a variety of options for CRISPR genotyping.
 The most common options include mismatch cleavage assays, such as Surveyor™, T7E1, and Sanger sequencing.
 However, recent studies suggest that both Surveyor™ and Sanger may not be adequate standards for validating edits.

 Mismatch cleavage assays rely on pairing between the edited strand and wild-type strand of the host DNA.
 When these strands hybridize, the nuclease can detect strands with mismatches and cleave them.
 The results are then visualized using gel electrophoresis.

 Surveyor™ and T7E1 have been widely adopted due to their relative simplicity and low cost.
 The problem with these assays is that they do not provide sequence-level data.
 They also have a limit of detection of ~5%.
 This means they do not reliably detect editing events that occur in less that 5% of the population (Fu et al. 2013, Vouillot et al. 2015).